abdoulayegk/my-dots_bspwm/README.md

 This project aims to overhaul my entire Linux dotfiles.
 I've been using my current dotfiles for about a month, and now that my system is close to needing a reinstallation, it's time to reinstall my beloved machine once more.

-In terms of managing Linux and Bash, I can also use this as practice time.

 ## Basic information
 **OS:** Arch Linux
 **WM:** bspwm